-The system experiment was carried out with input from the dataset and tested with the number of ROI from one to four ROI.
-A snapshot of one of the frames taken from the recorded traffic on the dataset can be seen in Figure 4a.
-The data frame is processed by reconstructing the image from the background.
+Experimentation of the system was carried out with input from the dataset and tested with the number of ROI from one to four ROI.
+A snapshot of one of the frames taken from the recorded traffic on the dataset can be seen in Figure 4a.data frame is processed by reconstructing the image from the background.
 This process is shown in Figure 2, the image will be reconstructed which then produces the output image in Figure 4b.
 The next process is image segmentation.
-This segmentation uses the method Otsu threshold.
+This segmentation uses the Otsu threshold method.
 An example of a digital image from the Otsu threshold is shown in Figure 4c.
-In Figure 4c there is a value of the object of a passing vehicle that will be hit by the threshold lower.
-Objects that are hit by threshold this lowercause the object to be reconstructed into an object with white pixels.
-On the other hand, the object that becomes the background image is exposed to the threshold upper.
+In Figure 4c there is a value of passing vehicle objects that will be hit by threshold.
+Objects that are hit by threshold cause the object to be reconstructed into an object with white pixels.
+On the other hand, the object that becomes the background image is exposed to the threshold.
 This causes the background image to become a black image.
-Detection of a passing vehicle object is shown in Figure 3.
-When a passing vehicle is detected in the ROI, the vehicle will be calculated as a passing vehicle when the value requirements threshold on the ROI are met.
+Detection of a passing vehicle will be calculated as a passing vehicle when the threshold on the ROI is met.
 In our tests, the vehicles to be detected are four-wheeled vehicles.